nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

    mc                     61440  4 videodev,snd_usb_audio,videobuf2_v4l2,videobuf2_common
    ```

-I assumed that my audio device is using the module `snd_usb_audio`.
+The USB audio device is using the module `snd_usb_audio`.
 For the sake
-of simplicity I configured alsa such that the audio device is the last card of
+of simplicity I configured alsa such that the USB audio device is the last card of
 the connected cards by editing `/etc/modprobe.d/alsa-base.conf` and set the
 index of the card using the module `snd_usb_audio` to 3: